bwolmarans/GitOps-NGINX-One/README.md

 ## NGINX Configurations
 Configuration files are stored for each instance in this repository file structure.
-See ```app-nyc-01``` for sample NGINX configurations found in nginx.conf
+See ```app-nyc-02``` for sample NGINX configurations found in nginx.conf

 ## Github Actions
-The repository is configured to run the ```GitOps-NMS/.github/workflows/push-to-n1sc.yml``` Github Action on any commit and pull-request merge to the main branch.
+The repository is configured to run the ```GitOps-NMS/.github/workflows/n1c_config_update_gitops_example.yml``` Github Action on push to the main branch.
 The script works by:

 - Defining configuration files for a given instance in the repository
 - Encoding configuration files to base64
 - Pulling values from repository configuration variables (see table below)
 - Generating a timestamp
-- Incorporating all of these elements and sending an API call to the NGINX Management Suite instance accessible via the internet
+- Incorporating all of these elements and sending these as parameters to the Python script

 ## License